MatheusTGP/XFCE4-GUI-Termux-Modification-Win10/README.md

 > **Crédits GitHub:** https://github.com/MatheusTGamerPro

+If this repository conflicts with the license terms, please create an Issue or send it to our Contact email below

+Email:**matheustgpcontato@gmail.com**

 Please, Add all of the above rights when creating a copy of the repository Or if you are going to make a distribution.
 **🎯 Thanks to all the other developers for providing the themes and icons for XFCWin.**